-During the past year or so, I have done several interviews with bloggers, audiences at book festivals, and others about books, publishing and writing in general.
-The is the last post in a three-part series.
+During the past year, I have done several interviews with bloggers, audiences at book festivals, and others about books, publishing, and writing in general.
+This is the last post in a three-part series.
 I hope you found the posts interesting and, most of all, helpful.

 If you could have dinner with one person, dead or alive, who would it be and why?

 Winston Churchill.
 He was brilliant, and I would hope that by the end of dinner, some of that brilliance would have rubbed off on me though I seriously doubt it.

 What is one food you would never eat?

 Monkey Brain Sushi (yes, it is a real dish in China, and I won’t tell you how it’s prepared).
 It is considered a cure for impotence (what isn’t?).

 Another dish I will continue to eschew is Balut, which is a delicacy in The Philippines.
 It is fertilized chicken or duck eggs in which the developed embryo is boiled and eaten from the shell.
 Yum!

 Which brings me to some advice an old Chicago Tribune copy editor named Spokely gave me when I was getting ready to leave Chicago for my first posting as a foreign correspondent.
 “You are going to places that serve strange food, and you will be tempted to say ‘no thank you,’ when it is offered.
 Don’t do that.
 It will be an insult to your host.
 When somebody offers you something to eat that looks or smells horrible, just remember Spokely’s Law: Everything tastes more or less like chicken.”

 What were the last couple of movies you watched?